georgeguimaraes/logseq-plugin-add-PARA-properties/README.md

 ```
   page-type: project # or `area`, `resource`
 ```

+You can also use these slashes commands to setup the page-type property:

+- Make this page a Project [using page-type]
+- Make this page an Area [using page-type]
+- Make this page a Resource [using page-type]

 This is my workflow.
 I use those properties to query for pages related to projects, areas and resources.